victor-ericson/home-light-automation/README.md

 Controls lights

 ## About
-This skill turns on and off lights in your home
+This skill turns on and off lights, as well as checks status and dims/brightens them

 ## Examples
-* "Livingroom light on"
-* "Livingroom light off"
-* "Bedroom light on"
-* "Bedroom light off"
-* "Kitchen light on"
-* "Kitchen light off"
+* "Lumos living room"
+* "disspate living room"

 ## Credits
 servername